xdeama/personal-site-hugo/hugo/content/en/_index.md

 {{< column-long >}}
 ## Software Development
+At its core, the development of individual software in the financial sector is usually about solving complex problems through automation in order to minimize processing time, processing effort and error rates.

-I assist my clients in the financial sector to solve complex problems through automation.
-My primary focus is to meet business needs and [develop systems]({{< ref "/projects" >}}) that can be operated and evolved efficiently and effectively in the long term.
+While the individual business needs are always in the foreground, I focus on [developing systems]({{< ref "/projects" >}}) that can be operated efficiently and further developed in the long term.

+Translated with DeepL.com (free version)

 {{< embed-svg-hidden-on-desktop "static/svg/software-engineering.svg" >}}

 I guide [custom software]({{< ref "/consulting" >}}) throughout its entire lifecycle: from requirement analysis, IT architecture, design, implementation, and rollout to maintenance and support.
 {{< column-end >}}

 {{< row-end >}}